Cutie Honey Flash: Production

-Cutie Honey Flash uses hand-drawn cel animation; according to Shimogasa, the use of computer animated characters on hand-painted backgrounds was planned and tested, but later rejected.
+Cutie Honey Flash uses hand-drawn cel animation; according to Shimogasa, the use of computer-animated characters on hand-painted backgrounds was planned and tested, but later rejected.
+This is the final television series produced by Toei Animation to utilize cel animation; all television series produced by the company then after would use digital ink-and-paint.
 Its theme music was performed by Salia.